Extended discovery of WebSphere

 - Components are J2EE applications on WebSphere.

 - Details are resources on WebSphere.
-These might be application specific or globally defined.
-They can be one of the following:
+These may be application specific or globally defined.
+They may be one of the following:

 - User Database Resource: the default WebSphere user management database.